Special subvarieties of non-arithmetic ball quotients and Hodge Theory: z -Hodge theory on non-arithmetic quotients and rigidity

 \begin{defi} Subvarieties of $S_\Gamma$ of the form $\psi ^{-1}(\pi (D_0))^0$, for some Mumford--Tate sub-domain $D_0\subset D'$ are called $\Z$-\emph{special} (here $(-)^0$ denotes some irreducible component).
 An irreducible subvariety $W$ of $S_\Gamma$ is $\Z$-\emph{Hodge generic} if it is not contained in any strict $\Z$-special subvariety. \end{defi}

 By definition, $S_\Gamma$ is always $\Z$-special.
-In the next section we will see that $\Gamma$-special subvarieties (see Definition \ref{gammaspeci}) give examples of $\Z$-special subvarieties (in the sense of Definition \ref{defzsp}), and viceversa.
+In the next section we will see that $\Gamma$-special subvarieties (see Definition \ref{gammaspeci}) give examples of (strict) $\Z$-special subvarieties (in the sense of Definition \ref{defzsp}), and vice versa.
 Moreover we explicitly describe the $\Z$-special subvarieties associated to the $\Gamma$-special ones.